technogise/flow_form/README.md

 # FormBuilder

-This is form builder library help to design form flow using flow.json file having [**JSON Format**](#json-format).
+This is flow form library help to design a flow of form using a json file having [**JSON Format**](#json-format).
 This file has the flow design by the developer which convert internally this into a tree structure and will main the states using flutter redux library.

 ## Getting Started